 Dr Roos is actively involved in research in MS through the University of Melbourne, investigating the onset of treatment effect in MS. She is a recipient of the Melbourne Research Scholarship and the MSIF-ARSEP McDonalds Fellowship Grant.

-Dr Malpas is a consultant neuropsychologist at The Royal Melbourne Hospital and The Alfred.
+A/Prof. Malpas is a consultant neuropsychologist at The Royal Melbourne Hospital where he leads the Cognitive Neuroimmunology Unit.
 He completed his clinical training at the University of Melbourne, followed by a clinical fellowship in epilepsy neuropsychology at The Royal Melbourne Hospital.
 He completed his PhD in Alzheimer's disease research at The University of Melbourne.

-Dr Malpas is an active researcher and has published widely in the areas of dementia, epilepsy, neuroimmunology, and neuropsychiatry.
-He is currently appointed as a Senior Research Fellow in the Department of Medicine, The Royal Melbourne Hospital.
-He holds honorary appointments at Monash University, the Murdoch Children's Research Institute, and the Melbourne School of Sciences.
+A/Prof. Malpas is an active researcher and has published widely in the areas of dementia, epilepsy, neuroimmunology, and neuropsychiatry.
+He is currently appointed as an Associate Professor in the Department of Medicine, The Royal Melbourne Hospital and Melbourne School of Psychological Sciences.
+A/Prof. Malpas hold honorary appointments at Monash University, the Alfred Hospital, Peter MacCallum Cancer Centre, and the Murdoch Children's Research Institute.